How long will my American flag last? Why?

 To help you get started, here is an overview of available American flag fabrics and a map of U.S. wind speed ratings.

-We want to thank you for continuing to send us your pictures of seasonal flagpole maintenance, holiday celebrations, American flags, flagpoles, ropes, or other accessories!
-We are honored to feature your photography in our blog or on Facebook.
+Call for PhotosSend us photos of your American flags, flagpoles, ropes, or other accessories!
+We would be honored to feature your stories and photography in our blog or on Facebook.
 Remember, photos of damaged flags and accessories are valuable, too.

 Please send all of your suggestions or questions to service@LibertyFlags.com.
 We want to hear from you!